Agent Carter “Snafu” Spoilers Ahead

 Successfully smashing the glass wasn’t the splendid part of their scene in the interrogation room, but his panicked questions.
 D’Arcy is one of those performers whose spoken ways play a prodigious role in demonstrating an unquestionably and indescribably unique character – a flattering human being with a strong drive mixed with panic, and sometimes, lack of poise.
 The moral of the story, he’s an absolute delight to watch no matter what he’s saying or doing and there aren’t many characters with that type of presence.

 I wish I could sit here and analyze this episode scene by scene, but surely no one wants to read what I imagine will amount to 20 pages.
 That said, we’re now skipping ahead to Peggy’s confession as it was the strongest, most fine moment on the show so far.

 In conclusion, what on earth was that last invention, Howard Stark?
 Seriously what on earth is this man on whilst inventing?
-It legitimately looked as though it was the spell of shattered sight but less funnier than the Once Upon A Time version.
-Next week’s face off with Dottie and Peggy is going to be an epic one and I cannot wait to see this entire case wrap up.
+It legitimately looked as though it was the spell of shattered sight but was less funny than the Once Upon A Time version.
+Next week’s face-off with Dottie and Peggy is going to be an epic one and I cannot wait to see this entire case wrap up.
 I’m almost confident –and super optimistic– that the series will be picked up for a second season.

 What are your thoughts on Agent Carter’s “Snafu?”